 Beaumaris North Primary School supports selected charities through fundraising activities within the school community.
-The Junior School Council (JSC) is responsible for our major fundraising events and the charities are generally chosen by the JSC in consultation with staff.
+The Junior Council is responsible for our major fundraising events and the charities are generally chosen by the Junior Council in consultation with staff.
 Fundraising may be whole-school events, individual year levels or even classes.
 Students are involved in all aspects of fundraising including; advertising, implementation of activities, selling of merchandise and counting money.
-We support many charities on an an annual or biennial basis including:
+We support many charities on an annual or biennial basis including:

 We have also supported the charities below:

 Royal Institute for Deaf & Blind Children

 In 2018, the Junior Council organised a ‘Loud Shirt’ Day for a gold coin donation and a total of $719 was raised for the Royal Institute for Deaf & Blind Children.

 Lead by parent Shae Langford-Jones, the BNPS community pulled together in 2016 and 2017 to raise an amazing $36,000 for the ‘Love Your Sister’ Organisation who raise funds for breast cancer research at the Garvan Institute of Medical Research.
 Events included a Spring Racing Luncheon, a Family Picnic and the 2017 Moomba Birdman Rally.